maurusrv/advent-of-code/README.md

 ### TODO
 1. Find a way for go folder to run all tests without accessing specific folders.

+## Rust
+### Configuration
+1. to run test `cargo test`
+2. `criterion` is used for benchmarking.
+3. to run benchmark: `cargo bench`
+### Learnings
+1. Created the folder as a library crate for now.
+2. Read that the unit tests for each module is included within its own file.
+3. & - only a reference!
+4. * - deferencing the borrow to get the value!

 ## Ruby
 ### Configuration
 1. `rspec` is used as testing tool.